 Located in Langham Square Cha Me.
 Cha is a Taiwanese restaurant known for snacks, bubble teas and ice-based desserts.

-Despite being the most expensive, the portion is also the biggest at Cha Me.
+Despite being the most expensive out of Toronto Taiwanese popcorn chicken restaurants, the portion is also the biggest at Cha Me.
 Cha so it’s good to share, and pieces are bigger as well.
 The chicken was very tender and juicy with the right crispiness.

 Though it comes with sauce, I loved it on its own because the flavour is on point.
 The only issue I had here was that one or two pieces had small soft bone cartilage in them.